IHE/HIE-Whitepaper/README.md

 ### 3.1.1 Cross-Enterprise Document Reliable Interchange (XDR)

-The [XDR](http://profiles.ihe.net/ITI/TF/Volume1/ch-15.html) profile provides a point-to-point method of sending documents to a specific recipient.
+The [XDR](http://profiles.ihe.net/ITI/TF/Volume1/ch-15.html) Profile provides a point-to-point method of sending documents to a specific recipient.
 It leverages common principles as described in Section 2.
 It sends documents and metadata using the same Web-Services reliable transport that is used to publish documents in the Centralized